Pickleball Doubles Strategy

 5 – Watch the Pickleball and Hit the Pickleball Out in Front

 Doubles’ pickleball strategy is all about positioning.
 You want to be in an excellent spot to hit the ball and defend against your opponent’s shots.
-Watching the pickleball and hitting it out in front of you is essential when playing doubles.
+Watching the pickleball and hitting it before you is essential when playing doubles.

 If you are at the net, try to stay towards the middle to reach either side.
 If your opponent hits a shot to your left, step over to your right and hit the pickleball back.
 If they hit it to your right, step over to your left and return the ball.